haoqichen20/phuego/README.md

 ```

 ### 2. Performing a test/mock run with the phuego test dataset.
-phuego contains a test dataset, which is a list of differentially phosphorylated proteins between untreated cells and those treated with epidermal growth factor (PMID: 19651622).
-To view the dataset, see next section.
+phuego contains a test dataset, which is a list of differentially phosphorylated proteins between untreated cells and those treated with epidermal growth factor (EGF) (PMID: 19651622).

 To understand the input and output of phuego, the user could perform a test run or a mock run using the test dataset.
 A test run is a complete run with 1000 propagation on randomized networks, and typically takes > 1hr to finish.
-A mock run performs 10 propagations and thus isn't sufficient for statistical testing, but it typically finish within a few minutes and is sufficient for understanding the format of input and output.
-Both will print the head of the test dataset to stdout.
+A mock run performs 10 propagations and thus isn't sufficient for reliable statistical testing, but it typically finish within a few minutes and can help understand the format of input and output.

+Both test will print the head of the test dataset to standard output (e.g., your screen).
+To view the full test dataset, see next session "Using the python package: understanding the input data."

 ```bash
 # Performing a mock run.